-This section is an excerpt from Origin of water on Earth § History of water on Earth[edit]
+This section is an excerpt from Origin of water on Earth § History of water on Earth.[edit]

 One factor in estimating when water appeared on Earth is that water is continually being lost to space.
 H2O molecules in the atmosphere are broken up by photolysis, and the resulting free hydrogen atoms can sometimes escape Earth's gravitational pull.
 When the Earth was younger and less massive, water would have been lost to space more easily.^[29] Lighter elements like hydrogen and helium are expected to leak from the atmosphere continually, but isotopic ratios of heavier noble gases in the modern atmosphere suggest that even the heavier elements in the early atmosphere were subject to significant losses.^[30] In particular, xenon is useful for calculations of water loss over time.
 Not only is it a noble gas (and therefore is not removed from the atmosphere through chemical reactions with other elements), but comparisons between the abundances of its nine stable isotopes in the modern atmosphere reveal that the Earth lost at least one ocean of water, a volume of water approximately equal to modern ocean volume, early in its history.
-This is likely to have occurred between the Hadean and Archean eons in cataclysmic events such as the moon forming impact.^[31]
+This is likely to have occurred between the Hadean and Archean eons in cataclysmic events such as the moon forming impact.^{[31}]

-Any water on Earth during the latter part of its accretion would have been disrupted by the Moon-forming impact (~4.5 billion years ago), which likely vaporized much of Earth's crust and upper mantle and created a rock-vapor atmosphere around the young planet[32][33] The rock vapor would have condensed within two thousand years, leaving behind hot volatiles which probably resulted in a majority carbon dioxide atmosphere with hydrogen and water vapor.
-Afterward, liquid water oceans may have existed despite the surface temperature of 230 °C (446 °F) due to the increased atmospheric pressure of the 34] As the cooling continued, most 34] As the cooling continued, most 35]
+Any water on Earth during the latter part of its accretion would have been disrupted by the Moonforming impact (~4.5 billion years ago), which likely vaporized much of Earth's crust and upper mantle and created a rock-vapor atmosphere around the young planet.[32][33]
+The rock vapor would have condensed within two thousand years, leaving behind hot volatiles which probably resulted in a majority carbon dioxide atmosphere with hydrogen and water vapor.
+Afterward, liquid water oceans may have existed despite the surface temperature of 230 °C (446 °F) due to the increased atmospheric pressure of the CO2 atmosphere.[34]
+As the cooling continued, most CO2 was removed from the atmosphere by subduction and dissolution in ocean water, but levels oscillated wildly as new surface and mantle cycles appeared.[35]